 Staphylococcal Scalded Skin Syndrome (SSSS) in Children

-What is staphylococcal scalded skin syndrome?Staphylococcal scalded skin syndrome (SSSS) is a serious skin infection.
+What is staphylococcal scalded skin syndrome in children?Staphylococcal scalded skin syndrome (SSSS) is a serious skin infection.
 The infection causes peeling skin over large parts of the body.
 It looks like the skin has been scalded or burned by hot liquid.
 It’s more common in the summer and fall.

-What causes SSSS?It’s usually caused by an infection with a type of Staphylococcal aureas bacteria.
+What causes SSSS in a child?It’s usually caused by an infection with a type of Staphylococcal aureas bacteria.
 The bacteria release poison (toxins) that cause the skin to blister and peel.